wwanglsu/WebMapProject/README.md

 Web-based GIS Application for LA Historical Crime Data Queries

-In this project, I developed the application by JSP, JavaScript framework (Dojo), T-SQL in Microsoft SQL Server and ArcGIS products .The functions involve:
+In this project, I developed the application by JSP, JavaScript framework (Dojo), T-SQL in Microsoft SQL Server and ArcGIS products.

+The functions involve:
 1. Louisiana historical parish crime data attribute queries by dynamically render map of color ramp;
 2. Text-input buffer query ;
 3. Map eagle view window, measure any geographic object’s length and area ;